Posted in Euphrates Voyage, Saturnius McWhirr stories

 At last, we came the to archeological site led by the Reverend Cornelius Pritchard who, under the auspices of the Philadelphia Academy, had undertaken excavations to find physical verification of Biblical scripture.
 The sensational finds of British archeologists had awakened an American interest in antiquity, and this, along with a fervor to prove the superiority of the Christian faith, had led these august bodies to sponsor digs in Mesopotamia.

-Captain Lanyard yelled out the wheelhouse door: “Man the docklines!
+McWhirr yelled out the wheelhouse door as I jumped onto a weathered, mud brick quay: “Man the docklines!
 Ya swab!”

 He then hailed the engine room: